GLAUKEN/trading-bot/README.md

     - Subtract the 26-period EMA from the 12-period EMA
     - Calculate a 9-period EMA of the result obtained from step 3

-The 9-period is called the MACD line
+This 9-period is called the MACD line